Study and Reference Guide for Written Examinations for the Private Pilot Licence Aeroplane - TP 12880

 • 404.03 Requirement to Hold a Medical Certificate

-• 404.04 Issuance, Renewal and Validity Period of Medical Certificate
+• 404.04 Issuance, Renewal, Validity Period and Extension of a Medical Certificate

 • 404.06 Prohibition Regarding Exercise of Privileges

-• 404.18 Permission to Continue to Exercise the Privileges of a Permit, Licence or Rating
+• 404.18 Examination for Renewal of a Medical Certificate or for Permission to Continue to Exercise the Privileges of a Permit, Licence or Rating

 Part VI - General Operating and Flight Rules